Here’s a common question I get via email:

 “Can you explain why you don’t think the USA is going to have a Greek style debt crisis?”

 Good question!
 This is one of those things that really confuse people because they understand how their own lives and businesses work as revenue constrained entities.
 But the currency issuer to household or business analogy doesn’t hold true.
 The reasoning is actually quite simple.

-The US Treasury is a currency user, but the government as a whole can be seen as a contingent currency issuer by institutional design because of this implicit funding guarantee.
-So the key here is that there’s no solvency constraint as in, “running out of money”.
+The key here is that there’s no solvency constraint as in, “running out of money”.
 Greece doesn’t have this arrangement.
-In fact, since the ECB is essentially a foreign central bank there is a real solvency constraint and once Greece’s emergency funding line was cut off from the ECB it was forced to default on its IMF loan.
+Since the ECB is essentially a foreign central bank there is a real solvency constraint and once Greece’s emergency funding line was cut off from the ECB it was forced to default on its IMF loan.
 So banks and private investors have become hesitant to buy Greek bonds because of this flawed institutional arrangement and the lack of an implicit guarantee.
-It’s apples and oranges compared to the USA where the government has a domestic Central Bank which it harnesses.
+This is not comparable to the USA where the government has a domestic Central Bank which it harnesses.

 I would highly recommend reading the links at this page for more info: